12 Top-Rated Tourist Attractions in Eugene, Oregon

-As the second-largest city in Oregon, Eugene has all the amenities of a sizeable center such as impressive museums and a bustling feel.
-But the cityscape also abuts nature, from lush parks and arboretums to a bird of prey sanctuary.
-And The Willamette River separates Eugene from its neighboring town of Springfield.
+As one of the three largest cities in Oregon, Eugene has all the amenities of a sizeable center, such as impressive museums and a bustling feel.
+But the cityscape also abuts nature, from lush parks and arboretums to a bird of prey sanctuary, and the Willamette River separates Eugene from its neighboring town of Springfield.
 For sightseeing, the best place to begin is on the expansive University of Oregon campus.
 An excellent art museum, the historic track at Hayward Field, and a natural history museum are all on the pretty grounds.

 See also: Where to Stay in Eugene

 1 Alton Baker Park

 The ambling Willamette River divides Eugene from neighboring Springfield.
 Along its banks, visitors can explore the bicycle trails and other recreational facilities of Alton Baker Park - the city's largest park.
 Paved paths extend beyond park boundaries with bike bridges connecting trails on both sides of the river.
 Just over four miles long, Pre's Trail is a popular cross-country and running route in a city known for its athletics.
 The Willamette itself is also a draw as a nationally noted water trail popular with kayakers.

 Designed without windows to protect the treasures inside, the Jordan Schnitzer Museum of Art at the University of Oregon in Eugene features an extensive collection of American, European, Korean, Chinese, and Japanese art.
 The museum opened in 1933, and since that time, it has expanded considerably.
 The emphasis is on Asian art, but also includes major Pacific Northwest - including Oregonian - and European artists.
 Changing displays sample works from the permanent collection, pieces on loan, or traveling exhibitions.